rsokl/noggin/docs/source/workflow.rst

 - the maximum number of batches to be included in the plot
 - whether or not you want to plot the batch-level data at all

-If you don't care about visualizing your data, you can use :class:`~noggin.logger.LiveLogger` to record your measurements in a nearly-identical manner.

 Accessing Your Data
 ###################